-The 2016 Democratic National Convention will take place in Philadelphia, the birthplace of America and the country’s first World Heritage City, July 25-28, 2016.
-The city has enough history, art, culture, food, vibrant neighborhoods, parks and political landmarks to fill web, newspaper and magazine pages from now until the convention.
+Philadelphia, PA - Philly is the birthplace of America.
+The city has enough history, art, culture, food, vibrant neighborhoods, parks, and political landmarks to fill web, newspaper, and magazine pages from now until the convention.

-Here are 10 things people might not know about the host city, plus key resources for convention and destination coverage.
+Here are ten things people might not know about Philadelphia.

 - One-quarter of the U.S. population lives within a five-hour drive of Philadelphia.

-- The fast-growing Indego bike-share program launched in spring 2015 and in less than nine months accommodated 400,000 rides—with 85% of them taken by locals, making Philadelphia’s program a model for other cities including Los Angeles and Chicago.
+- The fast-growing Indego bike-share program launched in spring 2015 and less than nine months accommodated 400,000 rides—with 85% of them were taken by locals, making Philadelphia’s program a model for other cities Los Angeles and Chicago.

 - Philadelphia is known as the City of Murals.
-Started as an anti-graffiti initiative in the 1980s, the City of Philadelphia Mural Arts Program has created 3,800 larger-than-life works and is the most influential mural arts organization in the world.
+Started as an anti-graffiti initiative in the 1980s, the City of Philadelphia Mural Arts Program has created 3,800 larger-than-life works and is the most influential mural arts organization globally.

-- In the spirit of city founder William Penn’s vision for a “greene countrie town,” Philadelphia boasts the largest municipal park system, Fairmount Park.
-(Yes, bigger than Central Park.)
+- In the spirit of city founder William Penn’s vision for a “Greene country town,” Philadelphia boasts the most extensive municipal park system, Fairmount Park.
+(Yes, more prominent than Central Park.)

 - Cheesesteaks are available 24/7, but most locals prefer roast pork sandwiches with broccoli rabe and provolone.

-- Half of the answers to the 100-question U.S. citizenship test study guide can be found in Philadelphia, where so many key historic events took place.
+- You can find half of the answers to the 100-question U.S. citizenship test study guide in Philadelphia, where many critical historical events took place.